RollinsACM/RollinsACM.github.io/_posts/2017-02-02-web-developers-wanted.md

 ---
 layout: post
 date: 2017-02-02
-title: Web Developers Wanted
+title: ACM Webiste
 ---

 Dear Rollins ACM Members,

-This website is sad and boring.
-Please make it pretty!
+We now have a website!
+Let's do cool things with it!

 Sincerely,
    Rollins ACM